 4. Event Participation

 Many big brands routinely organize events to launch new products, improve their brand visibility, and to create some buzz.
+Sometimes, using event flyers & brochures distribution as an added advantage to increase offline reach.
 Not only is it a great way to build your brand’s reputation, but it is also one of the best metrics for measuring customer engagement.

 Whether it is a casual party or a professional conference, counting the number of sign-ups you receive shows if your customers are engaged or not.
 If you keep receiving registrations quickly, you should give yourself a pat on the back.
 Your customer engagement strategy is on its way to getting some success.